 Ferriday (2-3), meanwhile, is trying to snap a two-game losing streak.
 The Trojans opened the campaign with a 36-22 setback to Natchez (Miss.), followed by wins over Block (12-8) and Concordia Parish rival Vidalia (40-0) and losses to Richwood (41-14) and West St. Mary (21-20).

 Ferriday was unable to protect a 14-0 halftime lead in last week's homecoming game against West St. Mary.
 A blocked punt and a fumble return for a touchdown in the third quarter led to the Trojans' downfall.

 Thompson says the Trojans' speed is similar to Homer's.

 “Like Homer last week, Ferriday is dangerous at the skill positions, offensively and defensively,” Thompson said.
 “All of their skill guys are very good and very talented.
 They're capable of hurting you with big plays.
 Just like last week, we have to stay away from the big play defensively and execute offensively.
 It'll be a tough challenge for us.”

 Ferriday has a young squad.
 Left guard Kahalion Hawkins and wide receiver Jaulin Nealson are the only two senior starters on offense.

-Page 2 of 2 - Junior wide receiver Adrian Wiggins and sophomore slotback Ronald Davis are the Trojans' go-to offensive weapons.
+Junior wide receiver Adrian Wiggins and sophomore slotback Ronald Davis are the Trojans' go-to offensive weapons.